-- 2) A critical piece of information required to develop a strategy for meeting the ozone standard is an inventory of VOC and NO_x emissions that covers both stationary and mobile sources.
+- First, the extent and severity of the local air quality problem is determined by monitoring ambient ozone concentrations.
+An area is classified "nonattainment" for ozone if peak 1-hour average concentrations measured at any monitor exceed 0.12 ppm more than 1 day per year, averaged over 3 years. - A critical piece of information required to develop a strategy for meeting the ozone standard is an inventory of VOC and NOx emissions that covers both stationary and mobile sources.
 The first step is to estimate current emissions of both precursors.
 The second is to forecast the changes in emissions that are anticipated to occur in the future without additional local control efforts.
-Such changes include increases or decreases due to anticipated changes in population, motor vehicle use and industrial activity, and also reductions due to control programs which will be implemented at the federal level. - 3) The next step is to use a mathematical model to predict how much emissions will have to be reduced (in addition to the reductions that will be achieved through federally-implemented control programs) to meet the ozone standard by the Congressionally-specified deadline.
-The predicted control requirement becomes the emissions reduction target for the area. - 4) The three preceding steps are technically challenging.
+Such changes include increases or decreases due to anticipated changes in population, motor vehicle use and industrial activity, and also reductions due to control programs which will be implemented at the Federal level. - The next step is to use a mathematical model to predict how much emissions will have to be reduced (in addition to the reductions that will be achieved through federally implemented control programs) to meet the ozone standard by the congressionally specified deadline.
+The predicted control requirement becomes the emissions reduction target for the area. - The three preceding steps are technically challenging.
 The fourth step is difficult not only from a technical standpoint, but also from a political standpoint.
 Each nonattainment area must develop a control strategy that allocates the required emissions reductions among sources in the area, and then design programs to carry out the strategy.
 A control strategy typically includes imposition of emission limits or control technology requirements on stationary sources, with permitting and source inspection and monitoring programs to ensure compliance.
 Control strategies may include measures to encourage people to cut back on driving.
-Retrofit controls on some categories of stationary sources, new source construction permitting programs and motor vehicle inspection and maintenance programs have been specified by Congress as mandatory components of SIP control strategies for ozone. - 5) Once an ozone control strategy has been developed, the regulations contained in the SIP must be approved through the State regulatory process, and in some cases, by the State legislature.
-This step alone can be time consuming.
-State rulemaking processes typically take from six to eleven months'. - 6) Once a SIP has been approved at the State level, it is sent to EPA for review.
-The Agency ensures that the SIP has made the required "attainment demonstration", i.e. that the control measures the State has committed to implementing will provide the level of emissions reductions predicted to be required to meet the standard.
-The Agency also ensures that the SIP includes all of the control programs that Congress requires.
-If the States are delinquent in their submittals or submit deficient SIPS, the Agency is required to impose specified sanctions and may impose others at its discretion.
+Retrofit controls on some categories of stationary sources, new source construction permitting programs and motor vehicle inspection and maintenance programs have been specified by Congress as mandatory components of SIP control strategies for ozone.